-F Under the technicolor cloud - jeepneyjinggoy
+F When in Japan: Bask under Shinjuku's technicolor cloud - jeepneyjinggoy

-If sake is the national drink, the national pastime must be Karaoke (not counting shopping).
+If sake is the national drink, the national pastime must be karaoke (not counting shopping).
 What can be a better stress reliever than venting out joy (or frustration) through a song?
-The high-pitched shrieks can pass off as loud, emotional, out of tune renditions.
+The high-pitched shrieks can pass off as loud, emotional, out-of-tune renditions.
 High scores, applause, canned or not, who cares?
 Kampai!

 While the Japanese were belting it out in the inner sanctum of their preferred lounge, I carried on with my journey on foot.
 Where the bright lights (the colored ones, not white) were, I went, caring less that I strayed farther and farther from base.
 The stars will guide me back to my hotel, or the map in my back pocket.

-Maybe I was their comic relief for the evening but at least I learned a thing or two on my introduction to the ramen house.
-1. Content yourself with what's on the menu. ; 2.
-Don't ask for anything beyond it unless you speak their language. ; and, 3.
+It was the pork noodles for me, not after making a fool of myself emulating a chicken.
+None of the staff got the elbow fluttering and clucking I acted out.
+Don’t they play charades here?
+Perhaps I was the restaurant's comic relief for the evening, but at least I learned a thing or two in the ramen house.
+1. Content yourself with what’s on the menu. ; 2.
+Don’t ask for anything beyond it unless you speak their language. ; and, 3.
 Nowhere in Japan will you find ramen with chicken.
-So who tweaked the recipe, the Chinese or Pinoy?
+So who tweaked the recipe, the Chinese or the Pinoy?

 Sated and energized like Gigantor, I went back to my ward immersion.

 Shinjuku lists a number of notable areas worth visiting.
-The Ichigaya in the east is the commercial area and home to the Ministry of Defense; squeezed in the small area of Golden Gai are hundreds of shanty-style bars and restos catering to artists in music, stage and cinema; one of Tokyo's last remaining geisha district is the Kagurazaka; Nishi-Shinjuku is where Tokyo's largest concentration of skyscrapers is; the Korean district is in Okubo; Yotsuya is an upscale residential and commercial district where Arakicho is, noted for its izakayas; and if you must know, the Kabukicho is the red-light district and Shinjuku Ni-chome is Tokyo's noted gay area.
+The Ichigaya in the east is the commercial area and home to the Ministry of Defense; squeezed in the small area of Golden Gai are hundreds of shanty-style bars and restos catering to artists in music, stage and cinema; one of Tokyo’s last remaining geisha district is the Kagurazaka; Nishi-Shinjuku is where Tokyo’s largest concentration of skyscrapers is; the Korean district is in Okubo; Yotsuya is an upscale residential and commercial district where Arakicho is, noted for its izakayas; and if you must know, the Kabukicho is the red-light district, and Shinjuku Ni-chome is Tokyo’s noted gay area.

 Published in the Sun.Star Davao newspaper on June 16, 2011.